 Figure 10: The function of the image slicer.
-The field of view (top) is slit into small slices which are recombined into a pseudo longslit before being dispersed.
-The dispersed planes can be recombined to an image, or used to extract spectra at a given point in the field of view.
+The field of view (top) is sliced into small slices which are recombined into a pseudo longslit before being dispersed.
+The dispersed planes can be recombined to form an image, or used to extract a spectrum at any position within the field of view.
+Note that for SINFONI, slice number 1 corresponds to the BOTTOM slice in the FOV, and the slice number increases upwards (i.e. the opposite to the graph above).
+Also, on the detector the wavelength increases downwards (not upwards as in the graph above).